Automakers Say Trump's Anti-NAFTA Push Could Upend Their Industry

 NAFTA touches almost every business sector — few more than the car industry.
 Automakers say that changing the agreement could boost their costs and make them less competitive.

-Covering approximately 450 million people in the U.S., Canada and Mexico, NAFTA is the world's largest free-trade area — with $20 trillion in economic output.
+Covering approximately 450 million people in the U.S., Canada and Mexico, NAFTA is the world's largest free trade area — with $20 trillion in economic output.
 The three countries represent nearly a quarter of the trade in passenger vehicles worldwide, according to the Center for Automotive Research.

 How would changing the 24-year-old agreement affect the auto industry?
 To answer that, it's important to understand that not all car companies are the same.